 - ICB Level 3 Certificate in Bookkeeping and Accounts

 - IAB level 3 Diploma in Bookkeeping

 - IAB Level 3 Certificate in Accounting

-The AAT bookkeeping membership allows people to start their bookkeeping practice whilst continuing with their studies in order to allow them to offer additional services.
-It also allows individuals to open a bookkeeping practice without having to study certain subjects, which they perhaps are not interested in studying or in offering them as a service.
-You receive full support of the AAT as a membership body.
+The AAT bookkeeping membership allows people to start their bookkeeping practice whilst continuing with their studies in order to allow them to offer extra services.
+You can open a bookkeeping practice without having to study certain subjects, for example subjects you not interested in studying or in offering as a service.
+AAT Bookkeepers will receive full support of the AAT as a membership body.

 You can apply for bookkeeping membership here.